HAMMER LAB RESEARCH

 In collaboration with Dr. Lalitha Madhavan, we have established a human pluripotent stem cell (iPSC) model with the SCN8A-N1768D variant to complement pathophysiological studies in the mouse, and to enhance therapeutic potential.

 Epilepsy afflicts approximately 750,000 children in the United States and ~45,000 children suffer severe forms beginning in infancy.
-Early infantile epileptic encephalopathies (EIEE) are a devastating form of epilepsy characterized by global developmental delays, motor and speech deficits, autism, and intractable seizures with a high risk of sudden death (SUDEP).
-Unfortunately, conventional and newer anti-epileptic drugs control the seizures of only a small percentage of children with EIEE.
-Mutations in a large set of genes have been implicated in the etiology of EIEE, several of which are in voltage gated ion channels.
+Early infantile epileptic encephalopathies are a devastating form of epilepsy characterized by global developmental delays, motor and speech deficits, autism, and intractable seizures with a high risk of sudden death (SUDEP).
+Unfortunately, conventional and newer anti-epileptic drugs control the seizures of only a small percentage of children with epilepsy.
+Mutations in a large set of genes have been implicated in the etiology of epilepsy, several of which are in voltage gated ion channels.